 What is the best way to feed my Water Dragon while on vacation?

 We recommend that you put you Water Dragons in the refrigerator.
+Make sure that your refrigerator will not freeze water…You need to test it before putting an Axolotl in the refrigerator.
 Buy some Red Wiggler Worms at Walmart.
 Also buy plastic shoe box at that you can buy at the Dollar Store for each Water Dragon.
 The water level should be 1 inch above your Water Dragon head and put your Water Dragon put them in the refrigerator while you are on vacation.
 Also put 1 to 2 Red Wiggler Worms in each plastic shoe box.
 Using the refrigerator will slow down their metabolism and keep them safe if you have a power outage while you are on vacation.